robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 The pixels still matter.
 Not because of the constraints, but because of what placing each one represents: intention, craft, the transformation of nothing into something.
 Whether it's pixels or pencils, code or cuisine, mills or Minecraft, we're all just trying to leave a mark, to transform raw materials into refined expression, to feel that ancient satisfaction of making something that wasn't there before.

 That feeling?
-That's what we're really designing for.
+That's what we're designing for.
 Everything else is just an implementation detail.